 In August, I didn’t write a single blog post for my own blog, but I did write weekly posts for the Wavemaker website.
 We started the month with two funerals, my grandmother’s and one of our elders.
 We watched our garden grow during the rainiest summer we’ve had in many years.
 It was a hard month, but we made it!

-November brought my best month ever in my direct sales business, both in person and on-line.
+November brought my best month ever in my direct sales business, both in-person and online.
 My friends and I returned to Fredericksburg to do the Peddler Show over Black Friday weekend.
 We didn’t get any site seeing in this time, but we had a great time together.
 The kids and I went to visit my family for Thanksgiving.
 We left early in the week and visited with my Grandfather – with fewer people.
-In that visit, he gave Dietrich my Grandmother’s Bible.
+During that visit, he gave Dietrich my Grandmother’s Bible.
 The big family gathering was good, filled with making new memories and celebrating old ones.

-We closed the year with serving our community, finishing two book series, and enjoying time with family.
+We closed the year by serving our community, finishing two book series, and enjoying time with family.
 This year, Dietrich decided he is too old to be wrapped in lights (though he did photobomb Madilynn’s picture).
-We reflected over our many blessings and asked for wisdom to be good stewards.
+We reflected on our many blessings and asked for wisdom to be good stewards.

 As we begin 2022, we believe the best is yet to come!
 Thank you for being part of our story!